IQSS/dataverse/doc/Sphinx/source/index.rst

 The Guides are reference documents that explain how to use Dataverse, which are divided into the following sections:
 Installers Guide, Developers Guide, Data Exploration Tool Guide, API Guide, User Guide, and Data Management and Citation Best Practices.
-The User Guide is further divided into primary activities: find & using data, adding Datasets, administering dataverses or Datasets.
+The User Guide is further divided into primary activities: find & using data, adding Datasets, administering dataverses or Datasets, and Dataset exploration/visualizations.
 Details on all of the above tasks can be found in the Users Guide.
 The Installers Guide is for people or organizations who want to host their own Dataverse.
 The Developers Guide contains instructions for